designiseasy/designiseasy.github.com/readme.md

 `bundle install`

+Make sure you have npm installed and then:

+`npm install -g grunt-cli`

+`npm install`

 The fun part is that now when you `cd deploy` and then `cd -`, you actually switch branches!
 This makes it much easier to run Jekyll with plugins and then copy over the `_site` dir to `deploy`, add, commit, and then